OCKProject/CCP/README.md

  - A record of searches made using openVirus and ContentMine
  - A Wikiversity preprint and open Notebook contribution, that is open before and after the workshop and is collaboratively authored. https://en.wikiversity.org/wiki/WikiJournal_Preprints/Cultural_Computational_Publishing:_A_Sprint

+## Objectives

+ - Ask questions of science literature using data science tools
+ - Help build ways for people to volunteer of take part in openVirus

 ### TDL

 Add citations